 Click here to read about the working relationship between nurses and doulas.

-New mom Michelle Brubaker and doula program director Ann Fulcher talk about how a doula can help a family through childbirth.
+New mother Michelle Brubaker and doula program director Ann Fulcher talk about how a doula can help a family through childbirth.
 Click below to watch the video.